sylhare/sylhare.github.io/pages/blog-stats.md

 <canvas id='stacked-bar-date-js' class='chart'></canvas>

 It does have a curve from the more to less active!
 The busiest months are not necessarily the ones I would have expected.
-Can't always be writing apparently. 😛
+Can't always be writing, apparently. 😛

 ### Hot topics of the years